Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The usage examples show both an empty object and an object with accountId, but the input schema requires accountId, creating inconsistency.
-No guidance on when to use this vs. other tools.
+The usage examples show both an empty object and an object with accountId, but the schema requires accountId, making the empty object invalid.
+No guidance is given on when to use this tool versus alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.